-At Allerthorpe School we offer lessons in PE within the Hall and Games on our outside Multiuse Games area.
+At Allerthorpe School, we offer lessons in PE within the Hall and Games on our outside Multi Use Games Area.
 Physical education includes activities such as Dance and Yoga with Games including basketball and football, developing confidence and competence in a wide range of individual, paired and team activities, to promote physical health and wellbeing, positive mental health, teamwork, and problem-solving skills.
 All activities are adapted to ensure all learners can participate in activities; additional adult input is available should individual learners require this.

-Art and DT
+Art/DT

-The art and DT curriculums will give learners experiential involvement with different art mediums, including drawing, painting, printing, collage, sculpture, woodwork and photography.
+The art/DT curricula will give learners experiential involvement with different art media, including drawing, painting, printing, collage, sculpture, and photography.
 Learners will study a variety of artists with a different focus, embedding historical, geographical, cultural, personal, and social development.
-This provides knowledge and skills to support progression into further education and adulthood to develop a lifelong love of the creative arts and potential careers within the sector of art or technology.
-The DT curriculum involves the use of many skills, including problem-solving, maths, following instructions and reading instructions.
-The DT curriculum is hands-on and will give the learners the experiences they need to perhaps take up further education and apprenticeships in practical trade careers.
+This provides knowledge and skills to support progression into further education and adulthood, to develop a lifelong love of the creative arts and potential careers within the sectors of art, technology, joinery and more.
+The DT side of the curriculum involves using many skills, including problem-solving, maths, and following and reading instructions.
+The Art/DT curriculum is hands-on and will give the learners the experiences they need to take up, perhaps, further education and apprenticeships in practical trade careers.